 Standard & Poor says a third of the global adult population know little about financial literacy.
 It is the main reason a large fraction of consumers has a tendency to quickly accumulate debts.
-However, being financially literate—or having the basic understanding of financial decision-making—isn’t a subject reserved only for adults.
+However, being financially literate—or having a basic understanding of financial decision-making—isn’t a subject reserved only for adults.
 It is, in fact, an essential skill like learning how to count.

 Gary Rabbior, president of the Canadian Foundation for Economic Education, is one of these adults who have mastered the skill.
 He said that parents must play a key role in educating children for financial literacy to be achieved.
 Kids should learn the value of money, and of earning, spending, saving, and investing it at a young age.

 Still, it should not be limited to the basics.
 Besides, children’s young brains are perfect for absorbing crucial finance terms and theories.
 These, in turn, can mold them into financially intelligent individuals.
 Among these is the importance of compromises and risks, in which even many adults remain misguided about.
 “Every financial decision you make has a tradeoff,” Rabbior said, as reported by CBC News.